Rent Choice Assist Trial

 Quarterly reviews are conducted to determine continued eligibility and need for the subsidy, assess whether the client is managing their tenancy effectively, check whether appropriate support services are in place (if the client has an ISP), and monitor client progress against agreed goals.

-When a client informs FACS of any changes to their household or household income, FACS will reassess the subsidy to ensure that the household is paying the correct amount of rent and is still entitled to receive a Rent Choice Assist Subsidy.
+When a client informs DCJ of any changes to their household or household income, DCJ will reassess the subsidy to ensure that the household is paying the correct amount of rent and is still entitled to receive a Rent Choice Assist Subsidy.

 10. Subsidy Tapering